sidebar hamburger menu

 1. Reboot your machine to enter the MOK manager EFI utility.

-First, go down to the 'Enroll Mok':
+First, go down to 'Enroll Mok':

 Then the firmware gives you the option of viewing the new MOK or continuing.
 Let's continue.